 Mid Willamette Valley

 Central and Eastern Oregon

-- Crook, Deschutes, Gilliam, Grant, Harney, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Wasco, and Wheeler counties: Commute Options
+- Baker, Crook, Deschutes, Gilliam, Grant, Harney, Hood River, Jefferson, Klamath, Lake, Malheur, Morrow, Sherman, Umatilla, Union, Wallowa, Wasco, and Wheeler counties: Commute Options

 What are Transportation Options?

-Transportation Options programs connect people to transportation choices, allowing them to bike, walk, take transit, drive, share rides, and telecommute.
-TO programs do not address capital infrastructure or service investments – like sidewalks, bike lanes, and transit service.
+Transportation options programs connect people to transportation choices, allowing them to bike, walk, take transit, drive, share rides, and telecommute.
+Transportation options programs do not address capital infrastructure or service investments – like sidewalks, bike lanes, and transit service.
 Rather, they provide information and resources to help people learn about their travel options for all types of trips.
-Transportation Options is also sometimes referred to Transportation Demand Management.
+Transportation options is also sometimes referred to transportation demand management, or TDM.

 Investments in transportation options can provide numerous benefits to our existing transportation system as well as communities across Oregon.
-From cost savings to improved health, TO programs offer proven benefits to communities large and small.
+From cost savings to improved health, transportation options programs offer proven benefits to communities large and small.

 "What are the Benefits of Transportation Options?"
 (2-Page Brochure)